 Insulation is installed in walls, floors, and ceilings to slow down the flow of heat between the interior and exterior of the house.
-“R-Value” is the term used to measure a material’s insulating value, the higher the “R”, the higher the resistance to heat, and therefore the better the insulation.
+“R-Value” is the term used to measure a material’s insulating value; the higher the “R,” the higher the resistance to heat, and therefore the better the insulation.

 The amount of insulation that you will install is only one concern.
 The material that you install is an equally important decision.
-Fiberglass, both blown and batts, cellulose, mineral wool, and open cell 2-part foam all have approximately the same R-Value per inch – about R-3 to 3.5.
+Fiberglass, both blown and batts, cellulose, mineral wool, and open-cell 2-part foam all have approximately the same R-Value per inch – about R-3 to 3.5.
 The factors that would recommend one material over another are ease of installation, durability, cost per installed R-Value, and the ability to cut down on convective air movement within the cavity.

 The quality of the installation is very important.
 Improperly insulating an attic, for example, can reduce its real R-Value by 1/3 or more.
 Batts do not sit down tightly on the drywall where they are pushed up by wires, fans, lights, framing members, or poor installation.
-In addition, with batts there is no insulation on the attic side, the top, of the wood framing on the attic floor, leaving these areas under insulated when compared to the batt.
-The overall R-Value in an R-30 batted attic may be lower than R-20.
+In addition, with batts there is no insulation on the attic side, the top, or the wood framing on the attic floor, leaving these areas under insulated when compared to the batt.
+The overall R-Value in an R-30 batt attic may be lower than R-20.
 Blown insulation solves these problems by contacting the drywall, working in around the wires and fans, and by covering the joists with an additional layer of insulation.
 The R-30 blown attic will be much closer to R-30, plus it is cheaper to boot.
 We recommend blown cellulose in attics.

 In overhangs, cantilevers, and areas like garage ceilings, we always recommend filling the cavity with insulation.
-In cases like this, we make sure that the insulation is physically touching the surface that we intend to insulate – that is, the floor sheathing above the garage, and the band and soffit in an overhang.
+In cases like this, we make sure that the insulation is physically touching the surface that we intend to insulate – that is, the floor sheathing above the garage and the band and soffit in an overhang.

 When insulating, always remember the rule that the insulation must physically touch the location of the energy loss.
-This is the drywall of walls, kneewalls, and ceilings, and the floor sheathing of rooms over garages.
+This is the drywall of walls, knee walls, and ceilings, and the floor sheathing of rooms over garages.